Thursday, March 28, 2013

 Pray about It: Sweet Jesus, help me to always know that you can forgive me if I but seek your reconciliation.
 Help me to be fearless in always seeking out that Sacrament.

 Live It!
 Challenge: If you haven't gotten yourself over to confession yet, please get yourself there.
-We have confessions tonight at St. James at 7 pm.

-Monday, March 25, 2013
+Monday, March 30, 2015

 Read It: